SlowBubble/video-spreadsheet/README.md

 - Build a spreadsheet editor which is a video director that instructs the browser how to play out the desired video.

-# m11b (done)

-- Implement left and right border using the shortcut `v`, similar to what `b` is doing with top and bottom border.
-  - will use mouse drag later.

-# m11c (done)
-- subcommand editing for the Fill column
-  - mouse double-click or `enter`

-# m11d

-- Display Pos 0 and Pos 1
-- Allow editing Pos 0 of a subcommand row
-  - `enter` will open up a prompt with the computed value as in the cell and if the user change it, you will need to compute the corresponding startMs for the subcommand
-  - Make `alt+left` and `alt+right` work for subcommand rows at Pos 0 column as well

-# m11e
-- Fix replay at non-zero time (certain visuals are not displayed; I suspect some DisplayAction from before the resume time is skipped)

 # m11f

+alt+up for subcommand

+# wishlist

+- cmd+c cmd+v append row
+- alwaysTether defaults to true as an Editor field.
+- instead of needsReplayManagerReinit check, just have a map in replayer to store what players are loaded and the duration and load new players as needed.

 - Allow editing pos 1 column
   - `enter`, `alt+left` and `alt+right`
 - Add links back to Dur by computing the footage end time in seconds (round down)
 - Add links for the subcommands based on the parent command
 - copy-paste the overlay, excluding TextDisplay
 - Add `d` shortcut to get debug info based on the current play

-# wishlist

-- cmd+c cmd+v append row
-- alwaysTether defaults to true as an Editor field.
-- instead of needsReplayManagerReinit check, just have a map in replayer to store what players are loaded and the duration and load new players as needed.

 - better shortcuts for borders in various directions.